-22.16.7 Overcrowded, Under-Occupied, and Accessible Units
+22.14.7 Overcrowded, Under-Occupied, and Accessible Units

-If HHA determines that a family is occupying a wrong size unit, based on HHA's subsidy standards, or a unit with accessibility features that the family does not require, and the unit is needed by a family that does require the features, HHA shall promptly notify the family and the owner of this determination, and HHA shall offer the family the opportunity to receive continued housing assistance in another available unit.
+If HHA determines that a family is occupying a wrong size unit, based on HHA's subsidy standards, or a unit with accessibility features that the family does not require, and the unit is needed by a family that does require the features, HHA will promptly notify the family and the owner of this determination, and within 60 days of the determination HHA will offer the family the opportunity to receive continued housing assistance in another available unit.
 HHA will offer the family the following types of continued assistance in the following order, based on the availability of assistance:

-- 1. PBV assistance in the same building or project;

-- 2. PBV assistance in another project; and

-- 3. Tenant-based voucher assistance.
+- 1. PBV assistance in an appropriately sized unit in the same building or project; - 2.
+PBV assistance in an appropriately sized unit in another project; and - Tenant-based voucher assistance.